NIU-CEET-2018/Coms-Project/README.md

 USB Slave
 ---------

-Gesgure Interface
+Gesture Interface
 -----------------
-The Gesgure Interface is statefull and controls the user's actual experince
+The Gesture Interface is stateful and controls the user's actual experience
 - Handel Frame
-  Takes a vector of ``(position, direction, gesgure)`` for each hand visable The outputs of this module are almost exclusivly though the attached screen.
+  Takes a vector of ``(position, direction, gesture)`` for each hand visible The outputs of this module are almost exclusively through the attached screen.